-Quizlet and Quizlet Live Assign students to review flashcards or take a "test" on Quizl and send a screenshot of their work; space these tasks over several days Gimkit Teacher can assign kits to specific classes with time/point go as independent practice Memrise This program for learning vocabulary actively in a game-like format also requires students to revisit information over time build durable memory.
+Robust storage of material in long term memory (spaced practice & retrieval practice) Quizlet and Quizlet Live Assign students to review flashcards or take a "test" on Quizlet and send a screenshot of their work; space these tasks over several days Gimkit Teacher can assign kits to specific classes with time/point goals as independent practice Memrise This program for learning vocabulary actively in a game-like format also requires students to revisit information over time to build durable memory.
 For Language teachers only.
-Canvas/Schoology/LMS based homework Assign students the task of studying new content over several days; ask them to upload evidence of this spaced studying of Schoology.
-MindMeister, MindMup, bubbl.us Free online mind mapping software with lots of customizable options for creating organized and meaningful connections within content areas STEP 3: GETTING T HINGS OUT.
-What have you learned so far?
-Mini-projects (quick, simple multiple -modality demonstrations of learning) Google Sites Ask students to create a presentation one class on a topic (active use of knowledge) and then present it next class (revi share knowledge) Venngage Ask students to create a digital infographic, ideally one that utilizes tables, charts, graphs (retrieval) etc., and then presento their classmates Glogster Ask students to create a poster on a topic (active use of knowledge) and then present it (review/share knowledge) Flipgrid Teachers can provide prompts, challenges, or experiment procedures/scenarios that students respond to by creating responses based on a combination of visual, kinesthetic, and oral modes of communication MindMeister, MindMup, bubbl.us Free online mind mapping software with lots of customizable options for creating organized and meaningful connections within content areas Padlet Collaborative pinboard that accepts all forms of media (text, images, video, audio) and invites discussion mural.co A collaborative digital whiteboard and pinboard Assessment
+Canvas/Schoology/LMS based homework Assign students the task of studying new content over several days; ask them to upload evidence of this spaced studying on Schoology.
+MindMeister, MindMup, bubbl.us Free online mind mapping software with lots of customizable options for creating organized and meaningful connections within content areas RETRIEVAL: what have you learned so far? lini-projects (quick, simple multiple-modality demonstrations of learning) Google Sites Ask students to create a presentation one class on a topic

+Google Sites Ask students to create a presentation one class on a topic (active use of knowledge) and then present it next class (review/ share knowledge) Venngage Ask students to create a digital infographic, ideally one that utilizes tables, charts, graphs (retrieval) etc., and then present it to their classmates Glogster Ask students to create a poster on a topic (active use of knowledge) and then present it (review/share knowledge) Flipgrid Teachers can provide prompts, challenges, or experiment procedures/scenarios that students respond to by creating responses based on a combination of visual, kinesthetic, and oral modes of communication MindMeister, MindMup, bubbl.us Free online mind mapping software with lots of customizable options for creating organized and meaningful connections within content areas Padlet Collaborative pinboard that accepts all forms of media (text, images, video, audio) and invites discussion mural.co A collaborative digital whiteboard and pinboard Assessment Quizlet, Socrative, Poll Everywhere, LMS based quizzes Good tools to use before giving a summative assessment.
+Use formatively to see if students are ready for the test or project